mateomcalli/gatorgaming_website/README.md

 TODO:

-- Don't forget to change cookie same site attribute before prod
-- missing cloudinary delete functions for members photos
+- Add extra layer of security to server functions so postman can't add data to site